Shubham-Karmalkar/First-html-css_Mini_Project/README.md

 ## Feedback

-If you have any feedback, please reach out to us at karmalkarshubham22@gmail.com
+If you have any feedback, please reach out to me at karmalkarshubham22@gmail.com